getodk/docs/odkx-src/injected-interfaces.rst

   #. conversion functions for retrieving and storing timestamps and intervals.
   #. storing and retrieving session variables (transient values that persist for the lifetime of this WebKit).
   #. converting relative paths of configuration files and of row-level attachments into URLs suitable for use in HTML documents (e.g., image src attributes).
-  #. constructing form references used to launch ODK Survey.
+  #. constructing form references used to launch ODK-X Survey.
   #. invoking arbitrary intents (external programs) on Android devices.
   #. obtaining the results from an intent that was previously invoked.
   #. exiting the current WebKit and specifying a return intent status value and extras bundle.